The Death of Dido: Allegory

 According to this alternative account, the idea that both the original and copy of Abduction and Guercino's work were pendants to each other and sending messages to Maria de' Medici only originated later, probably after her death in 1642. and Spada's choice of the death of Dido did not have any deeper meaning or allusion but was simply a motif fashionable at the time (in Bologna alone Annibale Carracci was already painting a work on the subject in Palazzo Zambeccari and students of his school another in Palazzo Fava).
-At most, it was a motif feaaturing a queen chosen for a work for a queen.
-In this scheme Helen - carried far from Sparta - alluded to Maria's exile, whilst Dido's suicide referred to Maria's fall and (after 1642) to her death.
+At most, it was a motif featuring a queen chosen for a work for a queen.
+In this scheme Helen – carried far from Sparta – alluded to Maria's exile, whilst Dido's suicide referred to Maria's fall and (after 1642) to her death.

 Further proof of this transformation (or rather assumption) of significance may be found in the new pendant painted for Reni's original Abduction.
 When the latter work reached France but could not be collected by Maria, it was instead taken on by marquess Louis Phélypeaux de La Vrillière, who put it in his now-lost gallery in Paris and commissioned a pendant by Pietro da Cortona showing Caesar Giving Cleopatra the Throne of Egypt.
-That work shows a deposed queen placed back upon her throne, not as a polemic against Louis and Richelieu but as a prediction of national unity, hoping for a similar rehabilitation for Maria who - for better or worse - had been a major figure in recent French history.
+That work shows a deposed queen placed back upon her throne, not as a polemic against Louis and Richelieu but as a prediction of national unity, hoping for a similar rehabilitation for Maria who – for better or worse – had been a major figure in recent French history.